DreamerMind/blog/docs/posts/2025_introspection.md

 around the problems they framed for themselves.
 Which is funny to think of, we are driven by passion to build one of the most 'logical' technology existing today.

-## 2. The experiments that challenges status-quo
+## 2. The experiments that challenges the status-quo

+.

+## Conclusion

+As time pass we will see how this article age.
+The experienced ML practitioner I am can already tell you: it's certainty not a good predictor of the future ;) .
+Still, turning a page, maybe I will be able to refer to it as a good compass of my past self.
+In the meantime let's be assured next articles will be far more technical: doh !